 This comparison should not be used to make claims the sources do not support.

-The useful takeaway is narrower: start with the right family, then compare the variables that matter inside that family.
+The useful takeaway is narrower: start with the right family, then compare the variables inside that family.

 A Practical Selection Path